0x192/Bash-Android-Debloater/README.md

 **DISCLAIMER** : Use this script at your own risk.
 I am not responsible for anything that could happen to you.
 Don't eat it !
 It is not comestible.

 But don't worry.
-This script *should* be safe as long as you only use my apps preselections and the last stable release.
+This script *should* be safe as long as you only use my default apps selection and the last stable release.
 The worse thing which could happen is preventing an essential system process to be loaded during boot causing then an unfortunate bootloop.
 After about 5 failed system boots, the phone will automatically reboot in recovery mode and you'll have to perform a FACTORY RESET.

 In any case, you can NOT brick your device with this script !
 That's the main thing, right ? :smiley: